Vice-Chancellor’s Scholarships for International Students

 - If you're eligible your University application will be assessed by our scholarship team.

-- You are classed as an International student if you are from a country outside of the European Union.
+- You are classed as an international student if you are from a country outside of the European Union and are assessed as an international fee payer.

-- All undergraduate and postgraduate International students may be eligible for the International Scholarship.
+- All full-time undergraduate and postgraduate international students may be eligible for the Chancellor’s Scholarship.
+It is not available for part-time study or research students.

-- Scholarships will be assessed based on the strength of your personal statement.
+- Chancellor’s Scholarships will be assessed based on the strength of your full application and personal statement.

 - We assess eligibility and funding amounts on a case by case basis which is dependent on course, application and country of application.

-- Students will be notified by email by 1 August 2017 to let them know if they have been successful in receiving a scholarship award.
+- Students will be notified by email to let them know if they have been successful in receiving a Chancellor’s Scholarship award.

 Please note the award amount will be deducted from your tuition fees.